Axon Reflex Sweat Test

 Axon Reflex Text camera in position on calf

-Axon Reflex Sweat Test video sample
+Axon Reflex Sweat Test Camera in test position on calf.

 ARST test - sample video on thigh